-In the last 2 years, my husband and I committed to buckling down on our finances.
+Since 2014, my husband and I committed to buckling down on our finances.
 We set the goal to become debt free by age 40.
 But what caused this big turnaround?
 Aren’t people who are striving to be debt free super frugal and excellent with money?
 I can tell you first hand, no we are not!!

 In the fall of 2010, my husband and I reached the lowest of the low financially.
 A combination of credit card debt and medical bills had piled up to the point where we couldn’t possibly keep up.
 Credit cards were left unpaid, creditors constantly called, and finally we were served with papers from a credit card company.
 We consulted with a lawyer who told us the best course of action was bankruptcy.
 Talk about embarrassment, shame, and a huge wake-up call.

 In fact, we experienced a plethora of emotions.
 We constantly worried about whether we would keep our home and our cars.
 It was so embarrassing asking my parents for a loan to pay for the lawyer and shameful when we needed them to babysit our kids while we had our court date.
 Anxiety over our court date (called the meeting of creditors) but we experienced relief when our application for bankruptcy was approved.
 Within a few months, our debts would be discharged.